mapmeld/scraping-by-in-nodejs/README.md

 };
 ```

-In this code, we don't know what the website looks like, and we didn't write any browser code.
+In this code, we don't know what the website looks like, and we didn't write any code for the browser.
 The browser just receives HTML without knowing what happened inside the server.

 To repeat from before: the server was designed around three things: figuring out what the user wants, finding that information, and responding to the user.

 ### Thinking about NodeJS, servers, and modules

-NodeJS servers are actually similar to that code example, especially if you use a framework like ExpressJS.
+NodeJS servers are similar to that pseudocode example, especially if you use a framework like ExpressJS.
 But before you write a server, it's easier to write a module.
 A module can be a set of data
 and functions which you can import into other NodeJS programs.
 Using Browserify and WebPack, you can
-also use many modules as client-side libraries.
+also use many modules as client-side / browser libraries.
+There are also NodeJS command line tools and

-Many client-side libraries now specifically use NodeJS tools like Bower, Gulp, Grunt, Mocha, and Jasmine to compile, test, combine, and minify their code into the one .min.js file you load in the browser.
+small hardware devices.

-In this example, scraping a [list of world leaders from Wikipedia https://en.wikipedia.org/wiki/List_of_current_heads_of_state_and_government], there's no reason that the leader-finding code needs to be combined with the server code.
+In this example, scraping a [list of world leaders from Wikipedia] (https://en.wikipedia.org/wiki/List_of_current_heads_of_state_and_government), there is a good use case to separate your app and the leader module.
 You could probably turn it into an interesting API, where people can request the full table, an individual country, or historical data.

-If you don't do a lot of calls to other websites and servers, you're probably thinking about making a step-by-step, synchronous program like this:
+If you don't do a lot of calls to other websites and servers, you might think about making a step-by-step, synchronous program like this:

 ```javascript
 // pseudocode!